 Turks and Caicos, a British territory, reopened to international travel on July 22, welcoming tourists to its more than 40 small islands and pristine beaches.
-In order to visit the island, visitors need to apply for a travel authorization, upload a negative COVID-19 test taken within five days of travel, have insurance that covers medevac, and complete a health screening questionnaire, according to the Minister of Tourism.
+In order to visit the island, visitors need to apply for a travel authorization, upload a negative COVID-19 PCR test taken within five days of travel, have insurance that covers COVID-19 costs, and complete a health screening questionnaire, according to the Minister of Tourism.
 Children under 10 years old are exempt from the testing requirement.

 On June 5, the islands allowed retail businesses to reopen, and restaurants in most of the territory opened on July 6.

-Ukraine considers the U.S. a country with a high incidence of COVID-19, and requires citizens to either self-quarantine or take a COVID-19 test upon arrival at the international airports and quarantine until they get the results, or arrive with a negative COVID-19 PCR test from within 48 hours, according to the U.S. Embassy in Ukraine.
-Those test results will be emailed within 24 hours and passengers have to self-quarantine until that happens.
+Ukraine considers the U.S. a country with a high incidence of COVID-19, and requires citizens to either self-quarantine, take a COVID-19 test upon arrival at the international airports and quarantine until they get the results, or arrive with a negative COVID-19 PCR test from within 48 hours, according to the U.S. Embassy in Ukraine.

-It is mandatory to wear masks in public places, according to the embassy.
+It is mandatory to wear masks in indoor public places, according to the embassy.